 Some employee communication apps will provide an individual report for every article published.
 It’s available in the app itself so that you can even check out reactions to your articles when you’re on the go.
 The report includes the number of views, readers, likes, and comments.
-If the post used the “acknowledgment” feature, you’ll also see who’s confirmed having read the article.
+If the post uses the “acknowledgment” feature, you’ll even see who’s read the article.

 Employee apps can also feature Pulse surveys: short employee polls taken at regular intervals.
 They’re a great way to get immediate insight into the health of a company and its workforce.
 Pulse surveys can measure a wide variety of topics and items, including overall engagement or feedback specific to a project.